Calculation Point Logo

 Water Weight vs Fat Loss

-Sauna loss is temporary—rehydration brings it back.
+Sauna loss is temporary — rehydration brings water weight back.

 Heart Rate Boost